 We are proud to announce that Professor Jan Środoń, DSc, employed at the Institute of Geological Sciences of the Polish Academy of Sciences (ING PAN) as a professor at the ING PAN Research Centre in Kraków, has been awarded the title of "Highly Ranked Scholar" for 2024 by ScholarGPS for his outstanding career achievements.
 This recognition honors his impressive number of publications, the high impact of his work, and the quality of his scientific contributions.
-As a result, according to the latest 2024 ScholarGPS ranking, Professor Środoń is ranked among the top 0.05% of the world's best scientists.
-He is ranked sixth globally in the field of clay minerals, and third among scholars in this specialty affiliated with the Polish Academy of Sciences and its institutes.
+As a result, according to the latest 2024 ScholarGPS ranking, Professor Środoń is ranked among the top 0.39 % of the world's best scientists.
+He is ranked sixth globally in the field of clay minerals, and equally third among scholars in this specialty affiliated with the Polish Academy of Sciences and its institutes.

 Our heartfelt congratulations!